Kevin Lin

 Active View Planning for Radiance Fields

-RSS '22 Workshop on Implicit Representations for Robot Manipulation
+Robotics Science and Systems: Workshop on Implicit Representations for Robot Manipulation, 2022 (Spotlight Presentation)

 We motivate, discuss, and present a study on the problem of view planning for radiance fields.
 We introduce a benchmark, active-3d-gym, for evaluating view planning algorithms for radiance field reconstructions and propose a simple solution to the view planning problem based on radiance field ensembles.